USC alumna wins a Student Academy Award - Daily Trojan

 Eventually, “Not Just A Name” was created, a piece that explores the stigma and racial bias experienced by African Americans with unique-sounding names as well as the name’s historical origins.

-Produced by Gamero and associate producer Victoria Perez, edited by Sammie Moynihan and Chance Davis, and with director of photography Madison Allie We, this project was a labor of love, according to Young-Stephens.
+Produced by Gamero and associate producer Victoria Perez, edited by Sammie Moynihan and Chance Davis, and with director of photography Madison Kloeber, this project was a labor of love, according to Young-Stephens.
 “Not Just A Name” also turned into a learning opportunity for the crew members.

 “I think it’s really important to tell because it’s a very specific story, but one of the things we talked about from the beginning was the universality of it,” said Sammie Moynihan, one of the editors for “Not Just A Name.”
 “Names are so important to everyone, and it’s incredibly unfair that some names are treated worse than other names.
 I have a very common white name and so some of it was just thinking about things that I hadn’t considered before.”

-Note: Correction: This article was updated to correct the last name of August K. Burton and Madison Kloeber.
-The Daily Trojan regrets these errors.
-Editor’s Note: This article has been updated to remove editorialized content and include additional context.